ccoutant/dwarf-locations/005-locations-on-stack.md

 > lifetime or change their location during their lifetime.
 A
 > location list is a list of location descriptions, each
 > associated with a range of program counters.
 Location
-> lists are described in Section 3.17.
+> lists are described in Section 3.18.
 As the value of an
 > attribute, a location list is encoded using class
 > `loclist` (which serves as an index into a separate
 > section containing location lists).
 >
 > A location list may have overlapping PC ranges, and thus
 > may yield more than one location.
 In these cases, the
-> object value stored in each location must be the same
+> object value stored in each location is expected to be the same
 > (except for uninitialized/undefined parts of the value).
 >
 > *A location list that yields multiple locations can be